jeffreyl559/bcit-py-tools/README.md

 ## Quick Start

 To run, install Python 3 and double-click app.pyw.
-If you are promopted to select an app to open the file, select Python and click Always.
+If you are prompted to select an app to open the file, select Python and click Always.
 You can change the default app for .pyw files later by right clicking on a .pyw file and clicking Change next to the "Opens with" section.

 For ease of use, you can create a shortcut on the desktop by right clicking app.pyw, hover over Send to, and click Desktop (create shortcut).